Francesco Madonia: Life sentences

 Ciccio Madonia was involved in several of the most bloody events in the 1980s.
 He actively cooperated in the elimination of the old Palermitan bosses of the Second Mafia War, such as Stefano Bontade and Salvatore Inzerillo.
 He has also been involved in the murders of Piersanti Mattarella, the Christian Democrat president of the autonomous region of Sicily in 1980; general Carlo Alberto Dalla Chiesa, the prefect of Palermo in 1982; police chief Ninni Cassarà in 1985; and Libero Grassi, the Palermitan businessman who was killed by the Mafia after refusing to pay extortion money, known as "pizzo".
 Francesco Madonia was involved in the failed bomb attack against Antimafia judge Giovanni Falcone at Addaura in 1989 (which is in the Resuttana mandamento) and the killings of Falcone and his colleague Paolo Borsellino in 1992.

 He was arrested in 1987 together with his son Giuseppe Madonia.
 However, despite his life sentence at the Maxi Trial, the most important Mafia bosses of the Commission spent months at a time not at Ucciardone prison, but in hotel-like conditions of Palermo’s Ospedale Civico (Civic Hospital).
-The director of the hospital was Giuseppe Lima, the brother of Salvo Lima, member of parliament suspected of mafia ties.
+The director of the hospital was Giuseppe Lima, the brother of Salvo Lima, a member of parliament suspected of mafia ties.

-In 1989, the police discovered the hideout of Francesco’s son Nino Madonia that contained an account book of the family’s extortion business which listed some 150 businessmen.
+In 1989, the police discovered the hideout of Francesco’s son Nino Madonia which contained an account book of the family’s extortion business which listed some 150 businessmen.
 The ledger included the names of car dealers, drugstores, restaurants, and small factories that were lined up next to the amounts of their pizzo – from about US$150 to US$7,000 a month.
 None of the more than 150 businessmen on the list would help identify the extortionists.

 Francesco Madonia has been convicted for ordering the killing of Libero Grassi in 1991, the Palermo businessman who refused to pay protection money (the so-called pizzo) and went on national television to denounce the practice.
 Grassi's business was in the area that is controlled by the Madonia clan.
 His son Salvatore Salvino Madonia was the killer.

 On 14 November 1992, Madonia and Salvatore Riina were sentenced to life imprisonment for the murder of Emanuele Basile.

 In 2002, Madonia was sentenced to life imprisonment for his role in the murder of judge Rocco Chinnici.

 Death

-He died on March 13, 2007, in a prison hospital in Naples where he was serving his life sentences under the severe conditions of the article 41-bis prison regime.
+He died on 13 March 2007, in a prison hospital in Naples where he was serving his life sentence under the severe conditions of the article 41-bis prison regime.